 It’s that time of year again.
-Your 2024 global marketing budget is set and the race is on to ensure that remaining 2023 budget is put to good use.
+Your 2024 global marketing budget is set, and the race is on to ensure that your remaining EOY budget is put to good use.
 Here’s how to invest now for measurable, positive marketing localization outcomes in the coming year.

-So, how can you spend that leftover budget quickly and effectively?
+So, how can you spend that leftover global marketing budget quickly and effectively?

 1. PROOF OF CONCEPT FOR A NEW INTERNATIONAL MARKET